How Americans search for financial advisors in 2025

 The landscape of how Americans search for financial advisors continues to evolve.
 The trends we've observed in 2025 suggest several ongoing shifts:

-Advisors and firms that align their positioning with these realities—rather than assumptions about who "should" be seeking advice—will be better positioned to capture the demand that exists.
+Advisors and firms that align their positioning with these realities will be better positioned to capture the demand that exists.

 AdvisorFinder connects financial advisors with high-intent prospects.
 Join the platform and start receiving qualified leads.